Emerging in retail banking in the early 2000s, digital signage was commonly considered a logical extension of traditional in-branch communications

 #3 – Anticipate Audience Mindset

 It’s easy to fall into the trap of thinking that by simply communicating the facts of any particular product or service, people will naturally want to sign up.
 Not everyone who walks into a branch is left-brain centric (tending towards logic, analysis and data).
 There are right-brain dominant people you need to appeal to, as well, and if your message doesn’t creatively speak in more intuitive and emotional terms, you won’t reach them.
-Anticipating and understanding your audience’s mindset is critical when developing an impactful in-branch communication strategy.
+Anticipating and understanding your audience’s mindset is critical when developing an impactful in-branch marketing strategy.

 #4 – Rightsize Your Story

 Yes, it’s true; a digital signage network is a valuable communication asset… the very definition of “owned media.”
-The natural tendency is to want to maximize your investment in this channel by loading up every playlist with tons of content about the great products and services that your bank offers.
-You might think that is the best way to get the most out of digital signage, but you’d be wrong.
+The natural tendency is to want to maximize your investment in this channel by loading up every playlist with tons of content about the great products and services that your financial institution offers.
+You might think that is the best way to get the most out of in-branch digital signage, but you’d be wrong.
 Harkening back to best practice #1, do people really want to be exposed to nothing but endless promotion about your bank?
 No, they do not.

 An effective digital signage playlist is one that prioritizes compelling stories that illustrate how a bank’s products and services empower customers to do more in their financial lives.
 It’s what your customers want to hear and aligns well with solutions your bank can provide.
 Assuming that the average customer dwell time is roughly three minutes and that this represents the time your customers are exposed to branch communications via digital signage, then it’s essential to be very purposeful about the messages your customer sees during that very short period.